jdittrich/visualUserResearch/guideVisualResearch.md

 > „We are going to document your […whatever process you are interested in…] together so that I can understand […aspects of it…] better.
 We will do this mainly by writing and drawing on paper.
 Sometimes I may not understand things since I am new to your field, so I may ask questions, add notes to the paper or ask for a demonstration.

 Many people don’t like drawing since they think they are expected to produce artworks or accurate sketches.

-> »When I say documenting by drawing and writing it does not mean that we are going to produce an artwork here.
-This is what the end result may look like« [Show an example from an unrelated area of research.
-It should *not* be research you did with picasso, by the way]
+> »When I say documenting by drawing and writing, it does not mean that we are going to produce an artwork here.
+This is what the end result may look like«

+Show an example from an unrelated area of research  so they can easily grasp what you are going for since participants be unsure of that [^questionsUmoquit] [^Umoquit2011].

+They also might think that you do some sort of test if they do things »right«, so it makes sense to clarify that you are not testing them:

+> I am interested in how you work and why you do it the way you do.
+This is not some sort of test and there is no wrong and right.

 <!--
 Support  for showing examples: The efficiency and effectiveness of utilizing diagrams in interviews, Umoquit et.al, 2008: Participants had questions in regard of what they should/can do (31% if the participants) when being interviewed with the "Participatory Diagramming" method, which is similar to what is shown here.
 -->

 ## Document and Explore